Can’t get in a band? Don’t want to be in a band? Sick to death of your band mates? Time to perform after taking guitar lessons for some time?

 Just because there’s only one of you, it doesn’t mean you have to replace the decibels of the rest of the band.
 It’s far more poignant and captivating for an audience to listen to someone who is confident enough not to have to blow their ears off with an over-loud guitar.
 If you’re any good, they’ll make a point of listening.

-Too many times have I turned up in good time only to be told that I have to go on sooner that expected.
+Too many times have I turned up in good time only to be told that I have to go on sooner than expected.
 It causes stress as you have to rush your setup.
-Getting there an hour or so early means you can have plenty of time to setup, do your sound check and make friends with the bar man.
+Getting there an hour or so early means you can have plenty of time to set up, do your sound check and make friends with the barman.

 Often you’ll be playing along with other bands and performers.
 Sometimes they might see their sound check as more worthy than yours because they have more musicians.
 Don’t let them bully you into not getting a sound check.
 Your sound is equally as important as theirs so try to make friends with the sound guy and get your fair time checking everything.